Jcparkyn/phetch/README.md

         UpdateThingEndpoint = new(UpdateThingAsync, options: new()
         {
             // Automatically invalidate the cached value for this Thing in GetThingEndpoint,
-            // every time this mutation succeeds.
+            // every time this query succeeds.
             OnSuccess = eventArgs => GetThingEndpoint.Invalidate(eventArgs.Arg.Id)
         });
     }